Gunmen storm hospital of newborn saved from quake in Syria

 Associated Press

-BEIRUT (AP) — Gunmen stormed a hospital in north Syria where a baby girl is receiving care after being born under the rubble of her family’s earthquake-shattered home, a hospital official said Tuesday, adding that the attackers beat the clinic’s director.
+BEIRUT (AP) — Gunmen stormed a Syrian hospital that is caring for a baby girl who was born under the rubble of her family’s earthquake-shattered home, and the attackers beat the facility’s director, a hospital official said Tuesday.

-The official denied reports on social media claiming that the Monday night attack was an attempt to kidnap the infant, named Aya — Arabic for “a sign from God.”
-Aya has been at the hospital since hours after the Feb.
+The official denied reports on social media that the Monday night attack was an attempt to kidnap the infant named Aya — Arabic for “a sign from God.”
+She has been at the hospital since hours after the Feb.
 6. earthquake that hit Turkey and Syria.
-Her mother, father and four sibilings died in the disaster.
+Her parents and four siblings died in the disaster.

-Aya has been closely followed since her birth and people from around the world have been offering to help her.
+Aya’s story has been widely shared in news reports, and people from around the world have offered to help her.

-The official, who spoke condition of anonymity for fear of reprisals, said the hospital’s director had suspected that a nurse who was taking pictures of Aya was planning to kidnap her and kicked him out of the hospital.
-The nurse returned hours later accompanied by gunmen who beat up the director.
-The director’s wife has been breast-feeding Aya.
+The official, who spoke on condition of anonymity for fear of reprisals, said the hospital’s director had suspected that a nurse who was taking pictures of Aya was planning to kidnap her and kicked him out of the hospital.
+The nurse returned hours later accompanied by gunmen who beat up the director, the official said.

-Upon arrival at the hospital, the gunmen told local police officers protecting the girl that they were going after the director for firing their friend.
-They said they were not interested in Aya, according to the official.
+Upon arrival at the hospital, the gunmen told police officers protecting the girl that they were going after the director for firing their friend and were not interested in Aya, according to the official.

-Several people had shown up falsely claming to be Aya’s relatives, prompting local policemen to guard her.
+Police began guarding the girl after several people showed up falsely claiming to be her relatives, the doctor said.

-Aya’s mother died after giving birth to her in the aftermath of the 7.8 magnitude earthquake that hit Turkey and Syria.
-Her father and four siblings were also killed in the quake.

 Aya may be able to leave the hospital as soon as Tuesday or Wednesday, according to her great-uncle, Saleh al-Badran.
 He said the baby’s paternal aunt, who recently gave birth and survived the quake, will raise her.

-Buried under the concrete, the baby still was connected by her umbilical cord to her mother, Afraa Abu Hadiya.
-The baby was rushed to the hospital in nearby Afrin, where she has been cared for since.
+Buried under the concrete, the baby was still connected by her umbilical cord to her mother, Afraa Abu Hadiya.
+She was rushed to the hospital in nearby Afrin, where she has been cared for since.

-The devastating quake followed by a series of tremors that struck southeastern Turkey and northern Syria reduced many of the towns and cities inhabited by millions to fragments of concrete and twisted metal.
-More than 35,000 people were killed, a toll expected to rise considerably as search teams find more bodies.
+The devastating quake reduced many communities in southeastern Turkey and northern Syria to piles of broken concrete and twisted metal.
+More than 35,000 people were killed, a toll expected to rise as search teams find more bodies.

 The earthquake destroyed dozens of housing units in the town of Jinderis, where Aya’s family had been living since 2018.